AnkurP771/Marketing-analytics/README.md

 4. **Export Results to CSV:**
    - The full DataFrame including review, score, category, and bucket is saved to `Sentiment_Results.csv`.

+5. **Export all tables to Power BI:**
+   - All the tables are exported to Power BI and used DAX funtions to create an interactive dashboard.

 ---